awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

-# Creating an Auto Scaling group using parameters from an existing instance<a name="create-asg-from-instance"></a>
+# Create an Auto Scaling group using parameters from an existing instance<a name="create-asg-from-instance"></a>

 **Important**
 This topic only applies to creating an Auto Scaling group using the AWS CLI\.
 If this is your first time creating an Auto Scaling group, we recommend you use the console to create a launch template from an existing EC2 instance\.
 Then use the launch template to create a new Auto Scaling group\.
-For this procedure, see [Creating an Auto Scaling group using the Amazon EC2 launch wizard](create-asg-ec2-wizard.md)\.
+For this procedure, see [Create an Auto Scaling group using the Amazon EC2 launch wizard](create-asg-ec2-wizard.md)\.

 The following procedure shows how to create an Auto Scaling group by specifying the ID of an existing instance to use as a base for launching other instances\.
 Multiple parameters are required to create an EC2 instance, such as the Amazon Machine Image \(AMI\) ID, instance type, key pair, and security group\.
 All of this information is also used by Amazon EC2 Auto Scaling to launch instances on your behalf when there is a need to scale\.
 This information is stored in either a launch template or a launch configuration\.